Marianne Ihlen: Illness and death

 She was diagnosed with leukemia in late July 2016.
 Her close friend Jan Christian Mollestad contacted Cohen to tell him Ihlen was dying.
-Leonard Cohen penned a poignant final letter to her, which is often misquoted by the media and others.
-However, the widely circulated version of the letter was based on an inaccurate verbal recollection by Mollestad which was then transcribed in a radio interview.
-The actual letter (actually an email) obtained through the Leonard Cohen estate reads:
+He wrote a poignant email to her, which is often misquoted by the media and others.
+However, the widely circulated version of the email was based on an inaccurate verbal recollection by Mollestad which was then transcribed in a radio interview.
+The actual email obtained through the Leonard Cohen estate reads:

 She died aged 81 on 28 July 2016, in Oslo.
 Cohen died later that year on 7 November 2016.

 Legacy

-Cohen dedicated his third volume of poetry, Flowers for Hitler, to Ihlen with the poems For Marianne and Waiting for Marianne, deal specifically with her.
-Cohen’s 1972 volume of poetry The Energy of Slaves also refers to Ihlen in Welcome Home.
+Cohen dedicated his third volume of poetry, Flowers for Hitler, to Ihlen, with the poems For Marianne and Waiting for Marianne, dealing specifically with her.
+Cohen's 1972 volume of poetry The Energy of Slaves also refers to Ihlen in Welcome Home.

-She also directly inspired many of his songs, in particular Bird on the Wire, Hey, That's No Way to Say Goodbye and So Long, Marianne on his first two albums, Songs of Leonard Cohen (1967) and Songs from a Room (1969).
+She also directly inspired many of his songs, in particular Bird on the Wire; Hey, That's No Way to Say Goodbye; and So Long, Marianne on his first two albums, Songs of Leonard Cohen (1967) and Songs from a Room (1969).
 The back sleeve of Songs from a Room features a famous photograph of her at Cohen's typewriter, draped in a white towel in their house on Hydra.

 From a window in that home, Ihlen once saw a bird perched on a newly installed telephone wire and remarked to Cohen that they looked like musical notes; she suggested he write a song about it.
 Bird on the Wire was the result, one of his most successful songs, with the opening lines: